Activity Centres

 Activity Centres in Glen Eira

 At a municipal scale, Glen Eira distinguishes types of activity centres based on their size and services as Major Activity Centres (MACs), Neighbourhood Activity Centres (NACs) and Local Centres.
-This aligns with the hierarchy adopted in Plan Melbourne.
-Our centres are shown on the below map.

 We have seven Major Activity Centres: